Gaza under siege: A family’s struggle to survive and escape

 SHAH ALAM – “You must not come to Gaza, or you will be trapped in the war here and will not be able to finish your studies in Malaysia.”

-Respecting his mother’s wishes, Mohammed stayed away from Gaza for 14 years, completing his studies and starting his career as a lecturer at Management and Science University, here.
+Respecting his mother’s wishes, Mohammed stayed away from Gaza for 14 years, completing his studies and starting his career as an assistant professor at the university.

 However, in September 2023, he received a call from his brother who said that their mother was diagnosed with breast cancer, which left him sleepless.